radoslavvv/dynamoR/README.md

 ### Built with

-- Vite
+- Vite - fast and efficient project bundler
-- TypeScript
+- TypeScript - strongly typed programming language that builds on JavaScript
-- Tailwind
+- Tailwind - utility-first CSS framework for rapid UI development
-- DaisyUI
+- DaisyUI - component library that adds components to Tailwind CSS
-- React
+- React - front-end JavaScript library for building user interfaces
-- Redux (Redux Toolkit)
+- Redux (Redux Toolkit) - state management tool for managing application state efficiently
-- React Router
+- React Router DOM - library for handling routing in single-page applications
-- SweetAlert2
+- SweetAlert2 - library for creating beautiful and responsive popups and alerts
+- Highcharts - powerful library for creating interactive and responsive charts

 ### Deployed with